10 Fall Activities to Get You Moving and Out of the House

 2. “Sit and Stitch” Knitting or Crochet Circle

 You may already have the materials to do this.
-For this low-cost fun fall activity, invite some people to a public place, bring fold-up chairs or utilize socially distanced park benches.
+For this low-cost fun fall activity, invite some people to a public place, bring fold-up chairs or utilize park benches.
 Talk while you knit, purl and crochet your way to a new warm fall scarf.

 3. Gardening or Planter Decorating